 Over the past year, I’ve come face to face with the energy of love.
 I mean face-to-face with the actual spiritual force that is love itself.
 And let me tell you something; it’s nothing like I imagined.
 I’ve been shown three faces of this energy: that of God (or the divine entity), that of Kundalini (often depicted as the Goddess Kali), and that of another spiritual force that runs my life, which I affectionately refer to as Gilda.
 Love is, in fact, in all three instances, absolutely ruthless!

-There is, no doubt, a time and place for tenderness in our often painful lives.
-There is also total unconditional acceptance; of the self, and of the other.
-There is a tremendous reservoir of compassion and empathy.
+There is, no doubt, a time and place for great tenderness in our often very painful lives.
+There is also complete unconditional acceptance of all things as they are.
+There is a tremendous reservoir of compassion, empathy, understanding, patience, and forgiveness.
 But the energy of love is a fierce, intense, incredible power.
 It does not pity.
 It does not have sympathy.
-It doesn’t care about your victim stories or your martyrdom.
-It wants what it wants, and until you comply, there will be no salvation.
+It doesn’t care about victim stories or martyrdom or fear-based anything.
+It is not sentimental.
+It demands what it demands, and until you comply, there will be no salvation.
+Resistance is absolutely futile.
 Love will hurt you again and again until you learn her lessons.
+It’s really coercive, and can be unbelievably scary.
+(Some people hate the idea of surrender, and struggle with defiance patters.
+They try to use their will power to fight and resist this… It ends very badly, and ultimately they realize that they must surrender anyway.).

 My experience of God (over several episodes really) is the subject of another post.
 Suffice it to say for now that each time I encounter this power, I’m left on the floor, sobbing for hours in humility, reverence, and gratitude.
 This power is infinite beyond anything words can convey.
 And when it comes, to me, at least, it arrives with a gravity and fierceness beyond descriptions.
 Neither soft, nor gentle.

-The second face of love, Kundalini energy, is often depicted as Kali, the Goddess of Destruction, Creation, Darkness, Fire (and a whole bunch of other things, depending on what you read).
+The second face of love, Kundalini energy, is often depicted as Kali, the Goddess of destruction, darkness, fire (and a whole bunch of other things, depending on what you read).
 She burns everything in sight with unflinching momentum.
 She destroys all that is not truth.
 She removes all that doesn’t serve, with a swift and severe motion, without giving you a chance to say goodbye.
 She doesn’t care much for human attachments or promises.
 My writing ability doesn’t do justice to the incredible magnitude of this force.
 And yet, all she wants, all she’s really after, is for you to love yourself completely.
 Doesn’t that seem quaint?
 (I’m not talking about the fluffy cutesy variety of self-love.
 I’m talking about the really scary vulnerable painful truth version.
-Still it seems strange somehow.)
+Still, it seems strange somehow.)

 And the third experience of this is my own local divine force, or higher self, who is similarly ruthless.
 Not long after my ego death experience, this spiritual force showed up in my life, and essentially moved into my body and mind.
 She, Gilda as we call her around here, directs everything I do.
 This isn’t quite as schizophrenic as it sounds, but close.

-When the ego dies, and the true self emerges and begins living authentically, a profound, consistent connection to spirit accompanies it.
-At some point, there is a subtle dissolution of the true self in favor of the spiritual higher self.
+When the false begins shedding in earnest, and the true self emerges, it is often quite under-developed and in need of guidance.
+There is a profound and consistent connection to spirit which accompanies that initial emergence.
+And then at some point, there is a subtle dissolution or blending of the true small self with the spiritual higher self.
 There is a kind of humble surrender to the will of spirit, and a getting-out-of-the-way experience for the personal will.
-In practical terms, there is very little of my old personality left.
-My own decision-making ability is almost non-existent these days.
+In practical terms, everyday there is less and less of my old fear-based self remaining, while my higher self, Gilda, teaches me how to live in accord with her higher values.
+My old decision-making ability is almost non-existent these days.

 Gilda guides me from within nearly all the time.
-She tells me what to say, when to speak, when to end a conversation, etc. And everything is in greater service, to my own life and the lives of those around me.
+She informs me what to say, and how to say it, when to speak, and when to end a conversation, etc. And everything is in greater service, to my own life and the lives of those around me.
 It is through Gilda that all of the healing happens with my clients.
 It is through Gilda that all of the teaching and wisdom is conveyed.
-She has been running the show for a while now, I just didn’t have a tangible experience of her until recently.
+I recognize her as a part of me that’s always been there, I just didn’t have a tangible external experience of her until recently.

 Interestingly, Gilda is not as docile, tender, or gentle as I would have imagined (or preferred) the force of love to be.
 It turns out that she, just like Kundalini, is fierce, intense, and demanding.
-Never mean or gratuitously hurtful, she blurts out the brutal unfiltered truth (without judgment), without any hesitation.
-She encourages me to stand up against injustice and ignorance in ways that are not always comfortable for my former conflict-avoidant self.
-She has given me a level of confidence that commands respect (or irritates those with large egos).
-She brings out anger, which is one of her favorite tools, when the situation calls for it.
+Never mean or gratuitously hurtful, she blurts out the brutal unfiltered truth (without judgment), without any hesitation, or fear of consequence.
+She triggers me, and often those around me, for everyone’s greater benefit.
+She encourages me to stand up against injustice and ignorance in ways that are not always comfortable for my former terribly conflict-avoidant self.
+She is teaching me about courage, and helping me develop strength of character.
+She has given me a level of confidence that seems to command a respect I don’t understand (simultaneously irritating those with large egos).
+She brings out anger, when the situation calls for it, which is one of her favorite and my least favorite tools.
+She teaches me how and when to use it properly.
 In short, she is nothing like the sweet, peaceful, grandmotherly concepts I had about love.
 And definitely not the ever-peaceful zen monk images I had of spirituality.
+She can be really feisty, and quite certain of what to do, in situations where my moral decision-making feels fuzzy.

 And yet, Gilda is all love.
 She is nothing but love and service.
 She is the Divine Feminine power, in action, without apologies.
 So is Kundalini.
-And so too is God (which is both masculine and feminine).
+And so too is God (which doesn’t have a distinct gender to me).
 It turns out that my infinitely wise teacher had it right from the start, as always.

 Love is absolutely ruthless.